LinuxCommandLibrary

 TLDR

-Initialize a new local repository
+Initialize DVC in a Git repository

-Initialize DVC without Git
+Initialize without Git integration

-Initialize DVC in a subdirectory
+Initialize in a subdirectory of a Git repo

 SYNOPSIS

-dvc init [OPTIONS]
+dvc init [options]

 PARAMETERS